seanluu/nba-video-finder/README.md

-# NBA Video Finder
+# NBA Highlight Finder

-The NBA Video Finder is a web application that allows you to search for NBA video clips using natural language queries; describe the play you're looking for (for example, "steph curry game winner against the suns"), and the app will find the relevant video clips from official NBA sources or YouTube.
+The NBA Video Finder is a web application that allows you to search for NBA highlights using natural language queries; describe the play you're looking for (for example, "steph curry game winner against the suns"), and the app will find the relevant video clips from official NBA sources or YouTube.

 ## Installation